 Slots Magic is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Skill on Net Ltd and is registered under the jurisdictions of United Kingdom and Malta.
-Last updated: November 28, 2014.
+It is operated by Skill on Net Ltd and is registered under the jurisdictions of United Kingdom, Malta and Sweden.
+Last updated: December 27, 2018.

 Slots Magic Casino is a rebranding of well-reviewed and popular casino Jackpot Party, which was formerly owned and operated by gaming industry heavyweight WMS.
 We felt it right to review this new casino separately though, as despite the impression you might get from visiting its website where it prominently displays the logo of the old site, it is now under the completely different ownership of SkillOnNet which purchased and rebranded Jackpot Party in early 2014.
 Jackpot Party was one of my personal favourites so I was keen to see if this new incarnation lived up to the high standards set by its former owners.

 The games at Slots Magic are supplied by a variety of developers including WMS, SkillOnNet, Amaya, Aristocrat, and NextGen Games.
 All of these games are playable in browser via the Slots Magic website, so you don’t have to download or install any software, although that option is also there if you prefer to have casino software on your desktop.
 The process of registering an account is very easy, and if you had a former account at Jackpot Party you can simply log in using your old credentials.